another project WORLDVIEW worldview theme copyright 2012 Home

-THE CONSUMERIST / THE MORE IS BETTER MENTALITY
+#26A THE CONSUMERIST #26B THE MORE IS BETTER MENTALITY

 I value having the freedom to spend money and buy things.
 If I like what a product can do for me, like its image and the message associated with it--and I encounter these images / messages everywhere -- I will buy it.
 If I am envious of something someone else has, I will work to get one for myself.
 When I tire of a possession, I discard it for something new.
 Often, I express who I am through what I buy.
 Often I find my needs can be met if I shop around, and I like to shop.
-(Note: Many consumers prefer things or experiences that are bigger, louder, longer, stronger, faster, with more power or more features.
-Often such a “more is better” mentality is part of a “knows no limits” mindset.)
+I often prefer things or experiences that are bigger, louder, longer, stronger, faster, with more power or more features.
+(Note: Often such a “more is better” mentality is part of a “knows no limits” mindset.
+Sometimes "macho" arrogance, excess, and waste are part of this, typically humble pleas for restraint are not!)

 summary Wikipedia article: Consumerism